zxlim/ICT2x01-p4-6/README.md

 **6. Perform merge commit via GitHub**
 <br />
 Once approval requirements have been met, use the `Merge Commit` feature on the respective PR page to merge the approved changes into the `dev` branch.
-Merging can be done by the final approver. **Only perform merging using the GitHub web interface!** Once merged, **do not delete** the feature branch.
+Merging can be done by any of the code reviewers or the PR author. **Only perform merging using the GitHub web interface!** Once merged, **do not delete** the branch.

 ### Merging into `master` branch
 Only production-ready code (Meant for release) and other critical resources shall be merged into `master` from `dev`.
 Only the Team Lead is allowed to create such PRs and complete the merge as these processes involes the `master` branch.